1896 college football rankings

-The 1896 college football season rankings included a ranking by New York City newspaper The Sun.
+The 1896 college football season rankings included rankings by several newspapers in the Eastern United States, seven of which are shown below.
+It is unknown how many newspapers published rankings.
+Most newspapers only considered the four biggest programs, called by some the Big Four, at the time: Harvard, Pennsylvania, Princeton and Yale.

 The Sun

 In November 1896, New York City newspaper The Sun published a ranking of the "twelve colleges supposed to have the strongest array of players".